-- When an interpreter is on the phone and the language is identified, state your name, the organization you are calling from and a brief description of what you need from your client.
-When the interpreter says "Go ahead, please," the call begins. - Speak in short sentences and pause frequently to allow the interpreter to interpret small segments of information at a time.
-Remember the interpreter is a few words behind the speaker.
-Give the interpreter time to finish before speaking again. - Check for client understanding.
-Provide opportunities for clarification. - When checking for understanding, ask the LEP client "What do you understand?" rather than "Do you understand?" - When the conversation is completed, thank both the client and the interpreter and say "Interpreter, end of call" and the call ends.
+- 2) When an interpreter is on the phone and the language is identified: - a.
+State your name - b. the organization you are calling from - c. a brief description of what you need from your client. - d.
+When the interpreter says "Go ahead, please," the call begins. - 3) When the conversation is completed, thank both the client and the interpreter and say "Interpreter, end of call" and the call ends.

-County staff should familiarize themselves with the Language Line Services interpreting process before they actually use it.
-To hear a demonstration of over-the-phone interpretation, call Language Line Services at (800) 996-8808 or visit their Web site at www.languageline.com.

-To receive a call
+Receiving a call from Limited English Proficiency (LEP) Client

-- When you answer a call and determine you need language assistance: - Create a 3-way conference call using the transfer/conference button on your telephone (tell the caller "hold on," "wait," "one moment," etc., to indicate that you are not hanging up). - Call Language Line Services (according to the dialing instructions above) and the interpreter will be on the line.

-Then, add the caller back to the call by hitting the transfer/conference button again so that all three parties are connected.
+When you answer a call and determine you need language assistance.

+- 1) Ask the caller what language they prefer, then ask the caller to hold and do not hang up. - 2) Create a 3-way conference call using the transfer/conference button on your telephone. - 3) Place the call to the Language Line Services (according to the dialing instructions above) to bring the interpreter on the line. - 4) Add the caller back to the call by hitting the transfer/conference button again so that all three parties are connected.

-To generate a call
+To generate a call to a LEP Client

-- Place the call to the Language Line Services (according to the dialing instructions above) to bring the interpreter on the line. - Create a 3-way conference call using the transfer/conference button on your telephone.
-Hit transfer then dial the client.
+- 1) Place the call to the Language Line Services (according to the dialing instructions above) to bring the interpreter on the line. - 2) Create a 3-way conference call using the transfer/conference button on your telephone. - 3) Hit transfer then dial the client.
 Once the client is on the line hit transfer/conference again and all parties will be connected.